rafalxczajkowski/todo-app-client/README.md

 ## Description

-This is a simple todo application built using Next.js just for the frontend and Node, Express, MongoDB for backend.
+This is a simple todo application built using Vite, React and TypeScript for the frontend and Node, Express, MongoDB for the backend.
 It allows to add, remove and edit tasks.
 Doesn't have authentication.

 ## Installation